 SEO changes like the wind.
-In this article get yourself up to speed with the new way Google is extracting information from websites, to help it understand what your content is about.
+In this article get yourself up to speed on how Google is extracting information from websites, to help it understand what your content is about.
 Schema meta data (sounds nerdy!) is worth understanding and implementing on all WordPress sites.

 Staying at the top, or getting somewhere near the top of the search engine results is hard work.
 We’ve been working in this space since 2008, building and supporting WordPress projects for our clients.
 In that time, while most things have changed a lot, one consistent thing is that search engine optimisation is an integral part of owning a website.
 Ironically the way that you stay competitive in search change constantly.